Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: LLM-based EPG for Function and Weight Generating

 This paper employs RAG for document retrieval and generation.
-The RAG process involves retrieving relevant domain knowledge from the constructed knowledge vector database to support the LLM in generating the mathematical models required by the UAV network topology constructor.
+The RAG process involves retrieving relevant domain knowledge from the constructed knowledge vector database to support the LLM in generating the mathematical models required by the UAVN deployment constructor.
 The RAG process acquires knowledge by inputting the construction requirement $q$, and subsequently utilizes the retrieved knowledge as a prompt to assist the LLM in generating the modeling solution.
-The RAG framework comprises a retrieval module and a generation module, which are detailed as follows: